-IDRC exercises transparency by providing information on its website, and in its publications, reports to Parliament and public outreach programs.
-In addition, as a research organization, IDRC also maintains transparency with the research community, and the general public, by making the results of its projects — studies, papers, articles, etc. available to all.
+IDRC exercises transparency by providing information on its website as well as in its publications, reports to Parliament and public outreach programs.
+As a research organization, IDRC also maintains transparency with the research community and the general public by making the results of its projects — studies, papers, articles, etc. — available to all through our Digital Library.

-Canada’s Financial Administration Act was amended on December 15, 2009.
-As a result, federal government departments and parent Crown corporations are required to prepare quarterly financial reports for each of the first three quarters of the fiscal year, starting April 1, 2011
+Federal government departments and Crown corporations must prepare quarterly financial reports for each of the first three quarters of the fiscal year.